-For acute cases, synthetic penicillin such as amoxicillin is commonly used.
+For acute cases, synthetic penicillins such as amoxicillin is commonly used.
 Its side effects include allergic reactions such as swelling of the throat, hives and stomach upset.

 OTC Nasal Sprays: Oxymetazoline (Afrin), phenylephrine (Neo-Synephrine) and Naphazoline (Naphcon) are very effective in the initial uses, but their effectiveness gradually decreases over repeated usage.
 Also, some people may become excessively dependent on nasal sprays, resulting in a disorder called rhinitis medicamentosum.
 One can overcome this dependency by following a withdrawal program consisting of oral decongestants, saline, steroid nasal sprays individually or in any combination.

-OTC Steroid Nasal Sprays: Budesonide (Rhinocurt), fluticasone (Flonase) and triamcinolone (Nasacort) are some steroids that can reduce the inflammation of the nasal passageways.
+OTC Steroid Nasal Sprays: Budesonide (Rhinocort), fluticasone (Flonase), and triamcinolone (Nasacort) are some steroids that can reduce inflammation of the nasal passageways.

-As in most of the medical conditions, prevention is the best option for complications.
-Simple measures like practicing good hand hygiene, avoiding smoking, keeping oneself vaccinated, staying away from people with colds and other respiratory infections etc. can go a long way in keeping one safe and healthy.
+As in most medical conditions, prevention is the best option for complications.
+Simple measures like practicing good hand hygiene, avoiding smoking, keeping oneself vaccinated, staying away from people with colds and other respiratory infections, etc. can go a long way in keeping one safe and healthy.

 Coronavirus disease (COVID-19) is an infectious disease caused by a newly discovered…